microsoft/azure-quantum-python/azure-quantum/azure/quantum/plugins/README.md

 ## The `qiskit` plugin ##

-This package implements an `AzureQuantumProvider` class that supports submitting Qiskit circuits to Azure Quantum hardware targets.
+This package implements an `AzureQuantumProvider` class that supports submitting `qiskit` circuits to Azure Quantum targets.

 ### Example usage ###